Kieran-Lock/XtermGUI/README.md

 <!-- TROUBLE SHOOTING -->
 ## Trouble Shooting

-ConsoleGUI uses xterm-specific control sequences.
-If ConsoleGUI is running incorrectly once installed, ensure that the terminal you are using has sufficient mouse-reporting and xterm support support.
+XtermGUI uses xterm-specific control sequences.
+If XtermGUI is running incorrectly once installed, ensure that the terminal you are using has sufficient mouse-reporting and xterm support support.

 This framework has been tested using the default setup for [WSL 2](https://learn.microsoft.com/en-us/windows/wsl/) on Windows 10, which uses an `xterm-256color` terminal by default.